Hi!

 Work in Progress

-The Dynamics of Financial Aid Tournaments (JMP)
+Success Begets Success: The Dynamic Treatmnet Effects of Financial Aid Tournaments (JMP)

 Financial aid programs in higher education vary widely in design, including how aid is structured and the timing of provision.
 This paper studies the impact of financial aid provided as a repeated tournament and its dynamic treatment effects.
-I exploit a relative GPA-based eligibility rule in a regression discontinuity design to estimate the causal impacts of two types of aid - a tuition waiver and a stipend on top.
-Waivers have powerful effects on student persistence, increasing graduation rates by 12pp, and GPA by 0.4SD.
-Stipends affect student effort by increasing student GPA in the next semester by 0.3SD and persistence by increasing graduation rates by 8.8pp.
+Pooling administrative data that captures 32% of all tertiary students in a single European country, I exploit a relative GPA-based eligibility rule in a regression discontinuity design to estimate the causal impacts of two types of aid: tuition waivers and stipends.
+Both forms of aid yield large returns; waiver (stipend) eligibility increases graduation rates by 12.4 (6.6) percentage points, and increases student next-semester GPA by 0.38 (0.21) standard deviations.
+I find a powerful crowding-in effect, where receiving aid in one semester significantly increases the probability of receiving it in the future, driving a substantial portion of the total long-term benefit.

 The Race Between Brain Drain and Brain Gain: EU Accession and Human Capital Formation in Newly Joined Member States (In Progress)